Program for Bisection Method

 - Else given function doesn’t follow one of assumptions.

-Since root may be a floating point number, we repeat above steps while difference between a and b is less than a value ?
+Since root may be a floating point number, we repeat above steps while difference between a and b is greater than and equal to a value ?
 (A very small value).

 Below is implementation of above steps.